-a type of SAS/ACCESS file that is used to establish a connection between SAS and ADABAS.
+a type of SAS/ACCESS file that is used to establish a connection between SAS and files that are created and maintained by other software applications.
+Descriptor files describe data to SAS.
 To create descriptor files, you use the ACCESS procedure.
 There are two types of descriptor files: access descriptors and view descriptors.
+See also access descriptor, view descriptor.